dxos/cli/packages/cli-ipfs/README.md

 In case of starting as a daemon, one need to make sure process has write access to log file, located by default at `/var/log/ipfs.log`.
 Alternative location of the log file could be defined via optional `--log-file` parameter.

-By default, started IPFS node swarms with other DxOS IPFS nodes, bootstrapped from WNS.
+By default, started IPFS node swarms with other DXOS IPFS nodes, bootstrapped from WNS.
 Interval of swarm connections could be defined with `--connect-interval` (in seconds), default is `300`.
 WNS bootstrap could be turned on/off using `--wns-bootstrap` flag, which is `true` by default.

 ```
 $ wire ipfs start --daemon --log-file "/tmp/ipfs.log"